 - Retry the MCP connection.
 In Claude Code, run

 /mcpto reconnect.
 The server may have just started. - If still not connected, tell the user the auth token is likely missing or wrong.
 Say: "The Trezor MCP server isn't connected.
-Please check that the Bearer token in your MCP client config matches the one shown in Trezor Suite → Settings → Debug → MCP Server.
+Please check that the Bearer token in your MCP client config matches the one shown in Trezor Suite → Settings → Experimental Features → MCP Server.
 Copy the full config snippet and paste it into

 - Never bypass the MCP protocol by sending raw HTTP requests to the server.
 Always use the MCP tools through the proper MCP client connection.